sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 $$ \left\{j \;\Bigg|\; \dfdx{i}{j} \neq 0 \right\} $$

 for a given input $\mathbf{x}$.
-These *local sparsity patterns* are strict subsets of global sparisty patterns, and can therefore result in fewer colors.
+These *local sparsity patterns* are strict subsets of global sparsity patterns, and can therefore result in fewer colors.
 However, they need to be recomputed when changing the input.